zarigata/PoorCraftultra/README.md

 ```

 Executables are emitted under `build/<preset>/`.
 Launch the `poorcraft` binary to open a window displaying a cornflower blue clear color.
 Use **WASD** to move, hold **Left Shift** to sprint, press **Space** to jump (while grounded), and tap **F** to toggle fly mode (Space/Shift adjust altitude).
 The mouse controls camera look; press **Escape** to release the cursor.
 The console prints renderer selection, GPU information, and an FPS + player position log every 60 frames, including grounded state.

+**Block interaction controls**

+- **Left click** – Break the targeted block (reach: 5 blocks)
+- **Right click** – Place the selected hotbar block at the highlighted position (if unobstructed)
+- **Number keys 1–9** – Select hotbar slot (Grass → Stone prefilled, remaining slots empty)

+Any block modification automatically flags affected chunks—including neighbors on boundaries—for remeshing, ensuring visuals stay coherent without manual intervention.

+## Block Interaction

+Block interaction uses a Digital Differential Analyzer (DDA) raycaster fired from the camera.
+The algorithm marches voxel-by-voxel up to a 5 block reach, returning the first solid block intersected plus the adjacent placement position and surface normal.
+Break actions remove the hit block, and placement actions validate against the player's collider before committing.
+Neighboring chunk meshes are marked dirty when edge blocks change, guaranteeing seamless updates.
+A simple nine-slot hotbar keeps frequently used blocks within reach; a UI overlay for the hotbar will ship in the next phase.

 ## Testing